Outpacing82/Ctfs-and-discord-bot/CTF/XSS/README.md

 # Cross-Site Scripting(XSS) CTF Challenge

 ## Description
 A simple vulnerable web app for practicing XSS.
-Login as admin to get the flag!
+Pop an alert to get the flag!

 ## How to Run Locally (PHP)